Construction | July 18, 2024

 Downspouts are the pipes that drive the water from the gutter to the place where we want to dispose of that water.

 They begin in the outlet of a gutter or a collector box.
 Some drain above ground into your yard or driveway.
 Others flow into an underground downspout drain.
-A third type drains directly into the ground (to a location where they won’t cause damage to your home’s foundation).
+Lastly, a third type drains directly into the ground (to a location where they won’t cause damage to your home’s foundation).

 Downspout Cleanout Safety Precautions

-This project may require you to climb onto the roof.
-To ensure your safety, take these precautions:
+This project may require you to climb onto the roof, so to ensure your safety, take these precautions:

 Clogged Downspout: 3 Cleanout Methods